Methodology

 Population totals

-To create a sampling frame of school-based providers the Schools’ Census database from June 2022 was used, enhanced with further information from a Get Information About Schools (GIAS) extract.
-During the interviews some institutions were found to be ineligible to take part in the survey: schools that had closed down and schools that did not offer nursery provision.
-As for group-based providers, establishments coded as “duplicates” and those that had shut down were treated as eligible on the assumption that any school that had opened in the intervening period that would therefore not be included in the sampling frame, would be roughly analogous to those that had subsequently closed.
-The total eligible population was estimated at 9,943 – 99.9% of the initial sample frame.
+To create a sampling frame of school-based providers the Schools’ Census database from June 2023 was used, enhanced with further information from a Get Information About Schools (GIAS) extract.
+As with group-based providers, the eligible population size and profile was estimated based on the removal of providers that had confirmed during the interviews that they did not offer nursery provision.
+Establishments coded as “duplicates” and those that had shut down were treated as eligible on the assumption that any school that had opened in the intervening period that would therefore not be included in the sampling frame, would be roughly analogous to those that had subsequently closed.

 Weighting process